Insurance Agent Resume Guide: Illinois Edition (2026)

 Entry-Level Insurance Agent

-Licensed Property & Casualty and Life & Health insurance professional with proven ability to build client relationships and exceed production goals.
-Generated $485K in first-year premium at ABC Insurance Agency, achieving 112% of quota through disciplined prospecting and needs-based selling.
-Proficient in EZLynx, Applied Epic, and Salesforce with strong product knowledge across personal lines carriers.
+Illinois IDOI-licensed Property & Casualty and Life & Health insurance professional with proven ability to build client relationships and exceed production goals.
+Generated $475K in first-year premium at ABC Insurance Agency in Naperville, achieving 112% of quota through disciplined prospecting and needs-based selling.
+Proficient in EZLynx, Applied Epic, and Salesforce with strong knowledge of Illinois personal and commercial lines products.

 Mid-Career Insurance Agent

-Insurance Agent with 7 years of experience driving premium growth in personal and commercial lines.
-Consistently exceeded production targets by 15-25% annually while maintaining 94% client retention across 425-policy book of business.
-Expert in consultative selling, multi-line account development, and agency management systems.
-Seeking to leverage production track record and leadership experience in a senior producer or agency management role.
+Illinois Insurance Agent with 7 years of experience driving premium growth in personal and commercial lines throughout the Chicago metropolitan area.
+Consistently exceeded production targets by 17-27% annually while maintaining 93% client retention across 420-policy book of business.
+Expert in Illinois regulatory compliance, commercial lines development, and agency management systems.
+Seeking to leverage production track record and Illinois market expertise in a senior producer or agency management role.

 Senior Insurance Agent / Agency Principal

-Top-performing Insurance Agent with 15 years of experience building and managing profitable books of business.
-Developed independent agency to $4.2M in annual premium with 92% combined ratio and preferred status with major carriers.
-Proven ability to recruit, train, and develop high-performing producer teams while maintaining personal production excellence.
-CPCU and CIC designations with expertise in commercial lines underwriting and risk management.
+Top-performing Illinois Insurance Agent with 15 years of experience building and managing profitable books of business.
+Developed independent agency to $4.4M in annual premium with 89% combined ratio and preferred status with major Illinois carriers.
+Proven ability to develop specialized practices in manufacturing, transportation, and professional services while managing producer teams.
+CPCU and CIC designations with expertise in Illinois commercial lines underwriting and risk management.

 Education and Certifications

-Education Requirements: Most Insurance Agent positions require a high school diploma, though many carriers and agencies prefer candidates with a bachelor's degree in business, finance, marketing, or a related field.4 State licensing is mandatory and supersedes educational credentials in importance.
+Education Requirements: Most Illinois Insurance Agent positions require a high school diploma, though many carriers and agencies prefer candidates with a bachelor's degree in business, finance, marketing, or a related field.4 Illinois DOI licensing is mandatory and supersedes educational credentials in importance.

-- Property & Casualty License - Required for selling auto, home, commercial, and liability insurance; state-specific examination
+• Illinois Property & Casualty License - Required for auto, homeowners, commercial, and liability insurance

-- Series 63 - Uniform Securities Agent State Law Examination for securities transactions
+• Series 63 - Uniform Securities Agent State Law Examination for securities transactions in Illinois

 Recommended Designations: